sup-bro/tensorflow-tutorial/README.md

 # tensorflow-tutorial
 Trying to learn tensorflow

-This is a testing git repo
+This is a testing git repo.